Physiology, Pharmacology and Neuroscience

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

-Details about funded places and scholarships are listed on the Faculty of Life Sciences website.
+Details about funded studentships are listed on the Faculty of Life Sciences website.

 Further information on funding for prospective UK and international postgraduate students.

 The majority of our postgraduate students become highly productive researchers through the course of their studies, publishing in leading peer-reviewed biomedical journals.
 Most go on to post-doctoral research in academia and industry, both in the UK and abroad.
-Other students use the skills gained during their study to enter postgraduate-level employment.
+Others use the significant transferable skills gained during their study to enter postgraduate-level employment including in publishing, project management, science communication and policy.

-The School of Physiology, Pharmacology and Neuroscience encompasses internationally-recognised research groups with interests extending from the whole animal, cell signalling and neuropharmacology to cardiovascular/respiratory function, synaptic plasticity and the study of sensory and sensorimotor systems in the intact brain.
+The School of Physiology, Pharmacology and Neuroscience encompasses internationally-recognised research groups with interests extending from the whole animal, human disease models, cell signalling and neuropharmacology to cardiovascular/respiratory function, tissue repair and regeneration, synaptic plasticity and the study of sensory and sensorimotor systems in the intact brain.
 The diversity of this research is reflected in the wide range of postgraduate projects available.

 A number of research groups use the world-class Wolfson Bioimaging Facility, which contains state-of-the-art light and electron microscopes.
 The school has strong links with the pharmaceutical industry and has forged collaborative research programmes with a number of companies.
 The school collaborates with clinical colleagues, aiming to translate our discoveries to the clinic to treat a wide array of diseases: from neurological and neuropathic disorders to cancer and cardiovascular disease.